zimmski/tavor/doc/format.md

 The format is Unicode text encoded in UTF-8 and consists of terminal and non-terminal symbols which are called `tokens` throughout the Tavor framework.
 An explanation of the general meaning can be found in the [What are tokens?](/#token) section.

-Every example throughout this page is a complete Tavor format file.
+Every example of this page is a complete and syntactical correct Tavor format file.
 The content of each example can be for instance saved into a file called `file.tavor` and then fuzzed with the Tavor binary.
+To get a a better understanding of the format it is advised to do this with every example.

 ```bash
 tavor --format-file file.tavor fuzz